now-examples/basics/create-elm-app/README.md

 Then we need to add a `now.json` file to specify we want to use our Platform V2.

-In this case we are going to use `@now/static-build` to build and deploy our React application selecting the `package.json` as our entry point.
+In this case we are going to use `@now/static-build` to build and deploy our Elm application selecting the `package.json` as our entry point.
 We will also define a name for our project (optional).

 ```json
 {